-However, hormone treatment has no effect on adhesions – "sticky" areas of tissue that can cause organs to fuse together – and can't improve fertility.
+Hormone treatment has no effect on adhesions – scar tissue that can cause organs to fuse together – that have already formed, and it can't improve fertility.

 Evidence suggests these hormone treatments are equally effective at treating endometriosis, but they have different side effects.